tattsandcats26/DSPP/README.md

 ![Advanced Editor Details](images/Advanced-Editor-not-Duplicated.png)

 Initially, Python was used to show a distribution of score gaps.
-The second/third columns sat around a 10-point difference, indicating a more significant gap than the lower end.
+Afte examining the histogram, a siginficant difference appeared around the 10-point mark, indicating a more significant gap than the lower end.
 Due to the scale being from 0-100, a difference greater than 10% seemed reasonable (see Screenshot below).
 When calculating the ‘SignificantScoreGap’ column (end of Table 1), the ‘10’ from the histogram was used to create a binary column.
-Power BI came with the ease of creating and interpreting visuals that are dynamic and can give further insight than a static graph.

 ![Hist](images/hist.png)